ga-curriculum/data-governance-security-in-ai/microlesson-01/README.md

 **Learning Objectives**
 By the end of this session, participants will be able to:

-1. **Understand the Foundations of Data Governance in AI**
+### Learning Objectives

-   - Define data governance and explain its importance in AI systems.
+- Define and explain the importance of data governance in AI systems.
-   - Identify the key principles and frameworks supporting AI data governance.
+- Identify and describe key principles and frameworks supporting AI data governance.

-2. **Evaluate Data Security Challenges in AI Systems**
-   - Recognize the importance of securing AI data pipelines and common threats.
-   - Explore encryption techniques, firewalls, and access controls to enhance security.

-3. **Address Privacy Concerns in AI**
+- Evaluate common data security threats and propose mitigation techniques for AI systems.
-   - Understand privacy laws and regulations like GDPR and CCPA.
-   - Apply anonymization and pseudonymization techniques to protect sensitive data.
+- Analyze privacy laws like GDPR and CCPA and apply anonymization techniques to protect sensitive data.
-   - Integrate consent management and privacy by design into AI workflows.

-4. **Analyze Bias and Ethical Considerations in AI**
-   - Identify various types of bias in AI datasets and algorithms.
+- Assess types of bias in AI datasets and evaluate their societal impact.
-   - Assess the societal impact of biased AI systems.

-5. **Implement Effective Data Governance Frameworks for AI**
-   - Describe the components of a data governance framework.
-   - Establish data ownership, accountability, and metadata management practices.
+- Develop and implement data governance frameworks, including ownership and metadata management.

-6. **Manage the Data Lifecycle in AI Systems**
-   - Develop strategies for ethical data collection and sourcing.
+- Create strategies for ethical data collection, quality assurance, and version control.
-   - Ensure data quality through preprocessing and implement version control for datasets.

-7. **Promote Transparency and Explainability in AI**
-   - Explain the importance of transparency and interpretability in AI decision-making.
-   - Use tools like LIME and SHAP to ensure model explainability.
+- Explain the role of transparency in AI decision-making and apply tools like LIME and SHAP for interpretability.

-8. **Explore Future Trends in AI Governance and Security**
-   - Understand the role of AI in enhancing governance processes.
-   - Evaluate the impacts of quantum computing and blockchain on AI security.
+- Explore future impacts of quantum computing and blockchain on AI security and governance.

- 9  **Particiants will understand  Deloitte's Trustworthy AI framework.**
+- Explain the components of Deloitte's Trustworthy AI Framework.

 This session aims to equip participants with the knowledge and skills required to effectively address data governance and security challenges in AI systems while adhering to ethical, legal, and societal standards.